 One of the best known attractions in the Gorge is Chimney Rock State Park.
 Visible from the highway, the 404-foot Hickory Nut Falls-which are twice as high as Niagara Falls-spill over the sheer cliffs in the Park.
 The Chimney itself, a stunning geological formation, presides over the Gorge like a lookout.
 The Park and Hickory Nut Gorge provided the backdrop for the movie The Last of the Mohicans.

 At the bottom of the Hickory Nut Gorge is placid Lake Lure, which offers a sandy beach and swimming area, a lakeside gazebo popular for weddings, and boat tours.
-The town of Lake Lure is quite popular with seasonal visitors and offers a number of accommodations and restaurants.
+Lake Lure is popular with seasonal visitors and offers a number of accommodations and restaurants.
 The movie Dirty Dancing was filmed at Lake Lure.

-There are no fees for admission to Hickory Nut Gorge, but admission fees are charged at Chimney Rock State Park.
+There are no fees for admission to Hickory Nut Gorge, but admission is charged at Chimney Rock State Park.

-Hickory Nut Gorge is located approximately 15 miles southeast of Asheville, NC.
+Hickory Nut Gorge is 15 miles southeast of Asheville.
 It is accessible along US Highway 64 from Hendersonville and Rutherfordton, and via US Highway 9 from Black Mountain.